 The church is open from 9:30 a.m. to 5 p.m. in winter (last entry at 4:50 p.m.) and from 9:30 a.m. to 6 p.m. in summer (last entry at 5:50 p.m.).

 Access to the church of Santa Maria in Cosmedin is free.
-That being said, you will have to pay a small contribution of two euros to take your picture in front of the Bocca della Verità.
+But you’ll have to pay a small contribution of two euros to take your picture in front of the Bocca della Verità.

 🎟️ Activities: as for booking visits and tourist activities, Captain Ulysses recommends three websites: GetYourGuide , Tiqets and Civitatis.
 Guided tours, cruises, skip-the-line tickets, tourist activities… there’s plenty to choose from!